ootts/EasyHeC/docs/usage.md

 1. Before running it on Franka, you may need to read the [tutorial](https://ros-planning.github.io/moveit_tutorials/doc/move_group_python_interface/move_group_python_interface_tutorial.html) here to have a more clear view of manipulating Franka in `ROS` and `MoveIt`.
 1. We initialize the camera pose by running [easy_handeye](https://github.com/IFL-CAMP/easy_handeye) in cope with `ROS` and `MoveIt`.
 After finishing the camera caliberating procedure, modify the initial camera pose in the [example_franka.yaml](../easyhec/config/defaults_franka.py#L130).
+1. Offline franka solution: Running franka online may be complex, so we had added an offline solution to calibrate franka.
+Please refer to [franka_offline.md](franka_offline.md).